24 of the best beauty products on Amazon that are worth adding to cart | CNN Underscored

 NYX Professional Makeup Epic Ink Liner ($8.03, originally $9; amazon.com)

-Creating the perfect winged eye look requires an exceptional liner that is precise, highly pigmented and won’t smudge.
+Creating the perfect winged eye look requires an exceptional liner that’s precise, that’s highly pigmented and that won’t smudge.
 When we tested the best liquid eyeliners of 2021, the NYX Epic Ink Liner came out on top as our best budget buy, scoring the highest of all the liners we tested in application and precision.
 For less than $10, you can achieve the cat-eye of your dreams with a liner that users say rivals KVD Vegan Beauty’s Tattoo Eyeliner ($21; sephora.com).

 Best facial toner on Amazon